mahdirezaie336/BinaryPuzzle/README.md

 3- There must not be more than 2 consecutive 1s and 0s in a column or row

-The solution uses `Constraint Satisfaction Problem` to solve the game.
+The solution uses `Constraint Satisfaction Problem` algorithms to solve the game.

 Here is an example of game: